The Falcon and the Winter Soldier review: MCU returns to epic thriller territory

 The first episode, streaming Friday, delivers that up front, with Sam Wilson, aka Falcon (Anthony Mackie), immediately embarking on a visually stunning aerial rescue.
 The scene mirrors the opening set piece from 2014's excellent Captain America: The Winter Soldier, subtly reminding us that Steve Rogers chose Sam as the next person to wield his iconic shield in Avengers: Endgame.

-Those are big shoes to fill,however, and Sam doesn't think anyone should adopt the Captain America mantle.
+Those are big shoes to fill, however, and Sam doesn't think anyone should adopt the Captain America mantle.
 He knows he has to play the hero, but he doesn't feel worthy of becoming that hero.
-His uncertainty and humility tell us that he's definitely the guy for the job, even if he hasn't accepted it yet.
+His uncertainty and humility tell us he's definitely the guy for the job, even if he hasn't accepted it yet.

 We also get our first look at his family back in Louisiana, giving us insight into the character's background in a way the fast-paced movies never took the time to.
 Sam's return home also highlights the real-world problems people in this universe face when supervillains aren't tearing cities apart -- one attempt to get a bank loan will make you grit your teeth.